 - 1.1 This explanatory memorandum accompanies the Application by Sembcorp Utilities (UK) Limited (the Applicant) for an Order to construct and operate a combined-cycle gas turbine (CCGT) generating station with an output of up to 1,700 MWe, associated development and any ancillary works (the Project). - 1.2 It explains the purpose and effect of each article of, and Schedules to, the draft Order, as required by Regulation 5(2)(c) of the Infrastructure Planning (Applications: Prescribed Forms and Procedure) Regulations 2009.
-It should be read alongside the draft Order and other documents submitted in support of the Application.
-Other documents are referred to throughout this memorandum by reference to their Examination Library document reference. - 1.3 The draft Order draws on drafting used in consents for similar developments where appropriate, with bespoke elements incorporated as necessary to address the circumstances and requirements of this particular Project.
+It should be read alongside the draft Order and other documents submitted in support of the application for the Order (the Application).
+Other documents are referred to throughout this memorandum by reference to their Application Document Reference Numbers.
+The 'Application Guide' submitted to the Planning Inspectorate with the Application includes an index of all Application Documents which is annexed to this memorandum for ease of reference at Annex 1.
+Examination Library document reference. - 1.3 The draft Order draws on drafting used in consents for similar developments where appropriate, with bespoke elements incorporated as necessary to address the circumstances and requirements of this particular Project.
 Where logical to do so, the Infrastructure Planning (Model Provisions) (England and Wales) Order 2009 (the Model Provisions) have been taken into account and elements of the draft Order are based on some of those Model Provisions.
-However, the Model Provisions were only ever intended as a guide for applicants and subsequently the Localism Act 2011 removed the requirement for the decision-maker to have regard to the prescribed Model Provisions when making a decision on an application for development consent.
+However, but the Model Provisions were only ever intended as a guide for applicants.
+Subsequently and subsequently the Localism Act 2011 removed the requirement for the decision-maker to have regard to the prescribed Model Provisions when making a decision on an application for development consent.
 Consequently, a comparison between the model articles and requirements and the draft Order's articles and requirements is not provided in this case. - 1.4 The preparation of the draft Order and this memorandum has also taken into account the advice in Advice Note 13, Preparing the draft order and explanatory memorandum and Advice Note 15, Drafting Development Consent Orders (the Advice Notes), though it is similarly noted that the Advice Note is not formal guidance to which regard must be had under section 50 of the 2008 Act. - 1.5 As the Order seeks to treat certain requirements as planning conditions, it has been drafted as a statutory instrument in accordance with sections 117(4) and 120(5) of the 2008 Act.